IU-Held Endowments and Quasi-Endowments

 - Establishing a prescribed process for setting up new endowment and quasi-endowment accounts or adding to the balances of existing quasi-endowment accounts;

 - Designating oversight responsibilities with respect to administration of endowment and quasi-endowment accounts.

-- Required Approvals: New endowment and quasi-endowment accounts require the advance approval of the appropriate campus Vice Provost/Chancellor for Administrative and Financial Affairs, the Associate Vice President for Budget & Planning, and the Treasurer.
+- Required Approvals: New endowment and quasi-endowment accounts require the advance approval of the President or appropriate campus Vice Provost/Chancellor for Administrative and Financial Affairs, the Associate Vice President for Budget & Planning, and the Treasurer.
 Endowment and quasi-endowment account requests should be submitted using the Endowment Application Form to the Office of the Treasurer through the appropriate Dean of a College or School and the campus Vice Chancellor/Vice Provost for Administrative and Financial Affairs.